 Credit: Harvest Automation

 According to McKinsey, fewer than 5% of farmers across Asia, North America, Europe, and South America were using agricultural robots in 2022.
-The market size for this field was valued at around $7 billion.
-However, the same market will rise to approximately $24 billion by 2030, with North America claiming a significant market share.
+The market size for this field was approximately $7 billion.
+However, the same market will reach roughly $24 billion by 2030, with North America accounting for a significant share.

-By utilizing advanced technologies such as GPS, sensors, and artificial intelligence, these robots can precisely execute agricultural processes like planting, irrigation, and pesticide application.
-Companies like Harvest Automation Inc. have made material-handling robots that work alongside humans in nurseries, greenhouses, etc.
+By leveraging advanced technologies such as GPS, sensors, and artificial intelligence, these robots can precisely execute agricultural processes, including planting, irrigation, and pesticide application.
+Companies like Harvest Automation Inc. have developed material-handling robots that work alongside humans in nurseries, greenhouses, and other settings.

 Why are robots becoming a trend in agriculture?

 Robotic technologies have been extensively used in weed management, crop harvesting, soil analysis, and livestock monitoring.
-Companies like the Australian-born RIPPA have created fully autonomous robots that can eliminate weeds using mechanical tools or herbicides by covering five acres daily on solar power.
+Companies like the Australian-born RIPPA have created fully autonomous robots that can eliminate weeds using mechanical tools or herbicides, covering 5 acres per day on solar power.

-EcoRobotix, a Swiss robotic weed-management company, has received tremendous recognition and financial aid from the Swiss government for its ultra-high precision agricultural technology.
-Their technology distinctly identifies crops and weeds in real-time and delivers appropriate crop care, either fertilizer or herbicide, without manual labor or extensive human intervention.
+EcoRobotix, a Swiss robotic weed-management company, has received significant recognition and financial support from the Swiss government for its ultra-high-precision agricultural technology.
+Their technology distinctly identifies crops and weeds in real time and delivers appropriate crop care —fertilizer or herbicide —without manual labor or extensive human intervention.

 Innovations in Farm Robots from Governments and Companies